-What Is a POS System?
-Ultimate Small Business Guide
+What Is a POS System & How It Works: Small Business Guide

 This article is part of a larger series on POS Systems.

-Here’s everything you need to know about POS systems—from how they work to what they can (and should) include to how you can choose one that’s right for your small business.
+Read on to learn everything you need to know about POS systems—from how they work to what they should include and how you can choose one that’s right for your small business.
+You can also click the button below to learn more about Square, our top recommendation for small business POS systems.

-Another thing to note about modern POS systems is that instead of the clunky electronic cash registers of the past, some systems are cloud-based.
-This means that they can operate on tablets, computers, and smartphones either via your internet-accessible account or an app.
+Many modern POS systems are cloud-based, unlike the clunky electronic cash registers of the past.
+This means that these POS systems can operate on tablets, computers, and smartphones either via your internet-accessible account or an app.

 Basically, POS systems can work wherever your customers are—making it quick and easy to accept payments as long as you have a stable internet connection.
-Some also accommodate offline payments, so you don’t even need a connection.
+Some also accommodate offline payments, so you don’t even need a connection at all times.

 Types of POS Systems